vmlopezuiowa/hw4fall17/README.md

 0. Then do `cd rotten-potatoes` to change to the app's top-level directory.

-0. Next type  `gem install bundler` to  install the bundler gem

-0. Enter the command `bundle install --without production` to make sure all the gems (libraries) used by the app are in place.
+0. Enter the command `bundle install` to make sure all the gems (libraries) used by the app are in place.

-0. Run `rake db:create` to create the initial database.

 0. Run `rake db:migrate` to apply the database migrations.